kogito-ops/symfony-flex-docker/README.md

 customize container builds for e.g. developing your applications.
 In the given example live code will be mounted as Docker volume instead of having the code only contained within the built containers.

+To start working on a project, copy `docker-compose.override.yaml.dist` to `docker-compose.override.yaml` and adapt it for your specific project.

 ### Configuring the environment